2.4.3 Coating Replacement, Solder Mask, BGA Locations

 Outline

-This method is used to replace solder masks or coatings on circuit boards at BGA locations.
-BGA locations provide unique challenges due to their inaccessibility after reflow, exposure to high temperatures, and the requirement that the BGA pads only are surrounded by masks.
-Vias and circuits that are exposed may cause shorting or BGA solder joint starvation.
+This method replaces solder masks or coatings on circuit boards at BGA locations.
+BGA locations provide unique challenges due to their inaccessibility after reflow, exposure to high temperatures, and the requirement to surround the BGA pads with masks.
+The exposed Vias and circuits may cause shorting or BGA solder joint starvation.

 Minimum Skill Level - Intermediate